"Beautiful." Daria was being sarcastic.

 "It's a...
 I'm not sure what it's called.
 It's big, it's metal, it's damn heavy, and it'll look good in the sculpture, so pass me the glue gun and come over and help me out here, 'kay?"

 "Whatever your wish, O Mistress..."
 Daria grabbed the infamous adhesive applicator from the floor nearby and walked over to Jane, who was already half-buried under her work, motor-mechanic-fashion.
 Her head was resting over a long, thin steel rod a few centimetres from the ground, obviously uncomfortably.
-Pushing herself further back, she winced at her position, took the gun, and looked at her position.
+Pushing herself further back, she winced as various bits of metal dug into her, took the gun, and looked at her position.
 Then she threw the gun away, scrabbled for an ordinary and half-empty-looking tube of glue from nearby underneath, and turned back towards her friend.

 "OK... um... could you go over and get the... thing?"